Western-OC2-Lab/Cross-Layer-Autonomous-Cybersecurity-Framework/README.md

 # Cross-Layer-Autonomous-Cybersecurity-Framework
-This repository includes code for the paper "[Towards Zero Touch Networks: Cross-Layer Automated Security Solutions for 6G Wireless Networks](https://arxiv.org/abs/2502.20627)" accepted and to appear in IEEE Transactions on Communications (TCOM), focusing on autonomous cybersecurity (physical-layer authentication and cross-layer intrusion detection system development) using AutoML techniques.
+This repository includes code for the paper "[Towards Zero Touch Networks: Cross-Layer Automated Security Solutions for 6G Wireless Networks](https://ieeexplore.ieee.org/document/10909604)" published in IEEE Transactions on Communications (TCOM), focusing on autonomous cybersecurity (physical-layer authentication and cross-layer intrusion detection system development) using AutoML techniques.

 The paper is publicly available on arXiv: [Towards Zero Touch Networks: Cross-Layer Automated Security Solutions for 6G Wireless Networks](https://arxiv.org/abs/2502.20627)
+Published Version in IEEE Xplore: https://ieeexplore.ieee.org/document/10909604

 - This code is an implementation of the major components of the proposed AutoML framework in the paper, which consists of:
    * Including **automated data pre-processing (mainly data balancing), automated feature engineering, automated model selection, hyperparameter optimization, and automated model updating** (concept drift adaptation).